homerquan/spinel/README.md

 ## Features

-- Backbone + Hypermeida (automatic model generating)
+- Backbone
 - Webcomponents by polymer
+- Hypermeida support (automatic model generating) when using with hippie
 - Requirejs
 - Bootstrap + Font awesome
 - handlebars